 Disclosure: Some of the links below are affiliate links that I have provided for your convenience.
 Click here to read my full disclosure policy.

 Here is a before pic of my table/desk.
 Seriously, it was boring.
 It doesn’t even have drawers.

 But as I said earlier, it was what I needed at the time I started homeschooling.
 When I was able to replace it, it became my craft table.

 It isn’t as big as some craft tables I have seen online but it is extremely light and easy to maneuver around the room.

 Why Epoxy Resin?

-In recent months, my husband has been using epoxy resin in our kitchen (he redid our kitchen countertops and bar top) and to make money on the side creating these magnetic bottle openers for people he works with.
+In recent months, my husband has been using epoxy resin in our kitchen (he redid our kitchen countertops and bar top); and to make money on the side, he created these magnetic bottle openers for people he works with.

 Some Things Not to Do